ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

-12. Now add a cursor variable at the top of our file, we are working on allowing the players to use their keys to move the paddles so we will also want to add an empty object with the necessary keys for player two.
+12. Add a cursors variable at the top of our file, this will represent our arrow keys. we are working on allowing the players to use their keys to move the paddles so we will also want to add an empty object with the necessary keys for player two.
 We will also add a paddle speed variable so that we can easily change the speed if it doesn't feel right.

 ```JS title="game.js" linenums="1"